-Update: Trump Administration Proposes to Weaken Vehicle Fuel Economy Standards
+Update: Trump Administration Proposes to Roll Back Vehicle Fuel Economy Standards

-Trump's EPA and National Highway Traffic Safety Administration on August 2, 2018, released a proposal to freeze model year vehicle greenhouse gas (GHG) and fuel economy standards at model year 2020 levels through model year 2026, while taking comment on a range of alternatives.
+The Trump Administration on August 2, 2018, released a proposal to freeze model year vehicle greenhouse gas (GHG) and fuel economy standards at model year 2020 levels through model year 2026, while taking comment on a range of alternatives.
 If finalized, the proposal would roll back the existing, stricter GHG vehicle standards for model years 2021-2025 as well as stricter fuel economy standards for model year 2021.
-The stricter fuel economy standards and GHG standards cut emissions that cause climate change, reduce oil imports, and save consumers money at the pump.
+The existing standards cut emissions that cause climate change, reduce oil imports, and save consumers money at the pump.
+For more information on the proposal and how to comment and participate in public hearings -- including suggested talking points -- see Trump Administration Proposes to Roll Back Climate Pollution and Fuel Economy Standards for Cars and Light Trucks.
+For additional background on fuel economy standards, see the information below.

 Pre-Proposal Notice: Vehicle Fuel Economy Standards for 2022-2025